 Traditionally, payers and providers tried to improve patient adherence through manual communication efforts like phone calls and generalized mailers.
 The problem with this is that it’s not scalable or sustainable–nor is it effective.
-Rather, practices experience frustration after frustration playing phone tag with patients or seeing minimal change in care plan adherence because the communication fails to engage the patient.
+Rather, practices experience frustration after frustration playing phone tag with patients or seeing a minimal change in care plan adherence because the communication fails to engage the patient.

 In today’s digital world, technology is enabling increased communication and engagement at scale.
 With the ability to customize and automate messages based on patient information and preferences, payers and providers are leveraging technology to improve adherence to care.

 Here are four ways to use technology to improve patient adherence to medical care, regardless of where they’re at in the care continuum.